 ID tags don’t have to be flashy - your puppy's name and a phone number are adequate.
 If you’d like, you might consider adding your address or name as well.

 Metal ID tags are preferable because of the musical jingling noise they make while your puppy runs.
 The jingling decreases the chance of your puppy being mistaken as a wild animal and being harmed.

 Of course, ID tags can be removed or lost, so if you want to be sure you won’t lose your puppy, consider asking your vet to implant a microchip in your dog.

 Keeping your puppy contained likely includes purchasing a quality pet gate.

 There are plenty of extendable gates that can be popped in a doorway, or even used outside with minimal hassle.

 Puppy gates are essential in training too.
 By using a puppy gate along with positive reinforcement, a puppy eventually learns to respect specific spaces whether or not the gate is there.

 To crate train or not to crate train, that is one of the many questions pet parents face when they bring home a new puppy!
 And while some pet parents may have guilt about putting that sweet little puppy (and those big brown eyes!) behind bars, the consequences of not doing so are far worse.

-The truth is, a puppy crate keeps your puppy safe while you are gone, and gets them off to a great start in potty training.
+The truth is, a puppy crate actually keeps your puppy safe when you aren't home, and it's a great way to start potty training.